Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Discussion

-By illuminating one LED at a time, the scattering patterns can be measured with high structural detail.
-However, with illumination times of at least one second (to provide sufficient brightness for illuminations under large angles) and $256 \times 256$ LEDs, the measurement and processing of several thousand images is very time consuming.
-The here presented SLI scatterometry measurements and high-resolution scattering patterns can be used as ground truth in order to develop more efficient measurement protocols that reduce the number of required measurements while maintaining accuracy and resolution of the resulting scattering patterns.
-Resampling the high-resolution SLI scattering patterns in different ways allows to study how much the number of measurements can be reduced without losing important details in the scattering patterns.
-Another idea is to use approaches from compressed sensing \cite{duarte2011} and exploit the sparsity of the signal in order to significantly reduce the amount of measurements to recover the signal.
+While angular SLI measurements require no more than 72 images and take less than 4 min (for $\Delta\phi=5^{\circ}$), the here presented SLI scatterometry measurements require thousands of images and take several hours (a measurement with $64 \times 64$ kernels and 3 sec illumination, as shown in Fig.\ \ref{fig:human}D, takes at least 3.4 hours).
+We decided to perform the SLI scatterometry measurements with a large number of images (illuminating with single LEDs at times) to generate scattering patterns with high structural detail which can be used to validate our technique and show that we obtain similar patterns as coherent Fourier scatterometry, but for each image pixel at once and with microscopic resolution (px = 3\,\textmu m).
+In future work, these high-resolution scattering patterns can be used as ground truth in order to develop more efficient measurement protocols that reduce the number of required images while maintaining accuracy and resolution of the resulting scattering patterns.
+Resampling the high-resolution SLI scattering patterns in different ways allows to study how much the number of images can be reduced without losing important details in the generated scattering patterns.
+Another idea is to use concepts from compressed sensing \cite{duarte2011} and exploit the sparsity of the signal in order to significantly reduce the amount of images to recover the signal.
 In SLI scatterometry, every camera pixel can be understood as an independent single pixel camera \cite{duarte2008} so that the same approaches from compressed sensing can be applied.
 As these approaches employ the illumination of many LEDs, this will also reduce the required illumination time.